Megx02/BINF6251/Final_Project/IMPLEMENTATION.md

 Preprocessing:
 + All the sequences were filtered to make sure they contain only A, C, G and T and have a length divisible by 3.

+Since I haven't used real data for the analysis at this stage, the ground truth is based on the process of generation of the synthetic data.
+Sequences generated using human codon emission probabilities are treated as havign a higher number of adapted states while sequences from a uniform codon distribution are treated as having a relatively lower number of adapted states.

 # Initial Observations
+So far the algorithm has given me expected results for the synthetic data.
+The human-like sequences gave me an average adaptation score between 0.6 and 0.9 during my different test runs and the random sequences gave me average scores between 0.1 and 0.5.
+I performed a t-test to compare the adaptation scores of the two groups and got a p-value less than 0.05 indicating that the difference between them is statistically significant.
+This indicates that the algorithm is able to differentiate between human-like and random sequences based on codon usage pattern.

 # Reflection on Changes and Challenges
+I didn't run into major issues with the analysis portion, although I have only tested with one set of transition probabilities and pseudocount so I will need to test with other values to see what gives me the most significant results.
+I also have a relatively simple model that uses only two hidden states right now, I am looking for ways to increase the number of states and observe if that makes results even more signifcant.
+My main issue was with training the HMM, the FASTA file I used to train the model was quite large and I had initially written the code such that it parsed the file, stored all the sequences in a list, split the sequences into codons and stored those in a list and then counted the codons for the emission probabilities.
+This caused issues with memory.
+I realized I only needed the codon counts for the emission probabilities and the actual sequences and codons from it don't need to be stored so I modified the code to directly count the codons while parsing the file.

 # Next Steps
+For the final stage of the project, I have planned some imporvements and additions.
+The current output is pretty simple, with just the adaptation scores and state sequences for test data.
+I plan on having it produce more informative outputs when using viral data, such as statistics across genes, visualizations and more interpretable outputs that show patterns in adaptation.
+I am also looking for ways to extend the HMM with additional hidden states.

+I will implement unit tests to verify teh individual functions of the algorithm and perform a stress test to evaluate the algorithm's performance.
+My initial validation was done with synthetic data, the next step is to run the algorithm on real Influenza A viral sequences and validate results to see if they are biologicaly meaningful and correct.
+This will include comparing adaptation patterns across genes and checking consistency with known biological insights.

+I will imporve documentation to make the code easier to follow and create a Quick Start guide for users to run a working example of the project.